-In this tutorial we will show you how to install MariaDB on Debian 10.
-For those of you who didn’t know, MariaDB is a multi-thread, open-source relational database management system, a perfect replacement of MySQL database system.
-MariaDB maintained and developed by the MariaDB Foundation, including some of the MySQL developers.
+In this tutorial, we will show you how to install MariaDB on Debian 10.
+For those of you who didn’t know, MariaDB is a multi-thread, open-source relational database management system, a perfect replacement for the MySQL database system.
+MariaDB was maintained and developed by the MariaDB Foundation, including some of the MySQL developers.

 Install MariaDB on Debian 10

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 Once the repositories package list is updated in your system, you can start the MariaDB installation using the below command:

 After complete, you can verify MariaDB is installed by running the below command:

 sudo systemctl start mariadb sudo systemctl status mariadb